hack4impact-uiuc/childs-play-tool/contributing.md

 Whenever you're making changes, please label your PR as "WIP"

-Each PR requires at least one approval from a collaborator and pass the CI run.
-The CI checks whether your code is formatted so remember to run `npm run format` in the frontend!
+Each PR requires at least two approvals from a collaborator and pass the CI run.

 ### Step 8: Approval!
 Once your PR is approved, please squash your commits.
 To do this: